-Frature suit sui criteria Progression Completion Entry criteria ession teria Completion criteria Entry into training Specialty foundation Specialty consolidation Transition to fellowship Learning goals At entry into training, trainees will: By the end of this phase, trainees will: By the end of this phase, trainees will: By the end of training, trainees will: Be 1.
-Professional behaviours Level 5 consistently behave in line with all 10 domains of professional practice Level 5 consistently behave in line with all 10 domains of professional practice Level 5 consistently behave in line with all 10 domains of professional practice Level 5 consistently behave in line with all 10 domains of professional practice 2.
-Team leadership: Lead a team of health professionals Level 2 be able to act with direct supervision Level 3 be able to act with indirect supervision Level 4 be able to act with supervision at a distance Level 5 be able to provide supervision 3.
-Supervision and teaching: Supervise and teach professional colleagues Level 3 be able to act with indirect supervision Level 3 be able to act with indirect supervision Level 4 be able to act with supervision at a distance Level 5 be able to provide supervision 4.
-Quality improvement: Identify and address failures in health care delivery Level 1 be able to be present and observe Level 3 be able to act with indirect supervision Level 4 be able to act with supervision at a distance Level 5 be able to provide supervision 5.
-Clinical assessment and management: Clinically assess and manage the ongoing care of patients Level 3 be able to act with indirect supervision Level 3 be able to act with indirect supervision Level 4 be able to act with supervision at a distance Level 5 be able to provide supervision 6.
-Management of transitions in care: Manage the transition of patient care between health professionals, providers, and contexts Level 3 be able to act with indirect supervision Level 3 be able to act with indirect supervision Level 4 be able to act with supervision at a distance Level 5 be able to provide supervision Do 7.
-Acute care: Manage the care of acutely unwell patients Level 3 be able to act with indirect supervision Level 3 be able to act with indirect supervision Level 4 be able to act with supervision at a distance Level 5 be able to provide supervision 8.
-Longitudinal care: Manage and coordinate the longitudinal care, and appropriate transitions in care, of patients with chronic illness, disability, and/or long-term health issues Level 3 be able to act with indirect supervision Level 3 be able to act with indirect supervision Level 4 be able to act with supervision at a distance Level 5 be able to provide supervision 9.
-Communication with patients: Discuss diagnoses and management plans with patients and their families/carers Level 3 be able to act with indirect supervision Level 3 be able to act with indirect supervision Level 4 be able to act with supervision at a distance Level 5 be able to provide supervision 10.
-Prescribing: Prescribe and monitor therapies tailored to patients' needs and conditions Level 2 be able to act with direct supervision Level 3 be able to act with indirect supervision Level 4 be able to act with supervision at a distance Level 5 be able to provide supervision 11.
-Procedures: Plan, prepare for, perform, and provide aftercare for important practical procedures Level 1 be able to be present and observe Level 2 be able to act with direct supervision Level 4 be able to act with supervision at a distance Level 5 be able to provide supervision
+Entry criteria Progression criteria Completion criteria Learning goals Entry into training At entry into training, trainees Specialty foundation By the end of this phase, Specialty consolidation By the end of this phase, Transition to Fellowship By the end of training, trainees Be 1.
+Professional behaviours will: Level 5 consistently behaves in line with all 10 domains of professional practice trainees will: Level 5 consistently behaves in line with all 10 domains of professional practice trainees will: Level 5 consistently behaves in line with all 10 domains of professional practice will: Level 5 consistently behaves in line with all 10 domains of professional practice 2.
+Team leadership: Lead a team of health professionals Level 2 is able to act with direct supervision Level 3 is able to act with indirect supervision Level 4 is able to act with supervision at a distance Level 5 is able to supervise others 3.
+Supervision and teaching: Supervise and teach professional colleagues Level 3 is able to act with indirect supervision Level 3 is able to act with indirect supervision Level 4 is able to act with supervision at a distance Level 5 is able to supervise others 4.
+Quality improvement: Identify and address failures in health care delivery Level 1 is able to be present and observe Level 3 is able to act with indirect supervision Level 4 is able to act with supervision at a distance Level 5 is able to supervise others 5.
+Clinical assessment and management: Clinically assess and manage the ongoing care of patients Level 3 is able to act with indirect supervision Level 3 is able to act with indirect supervision Level 4 is able to act with supervision at a distance Level 5 is able to supervise others 6.
+Management of transitions in care: Manage the transition of patient care between health professionals, providers, and contexts Level 3 is able to act with indirect supervision Level 3 is able to act with indirect supervision Level 4 is able to act with supervision at a distance Level 5 is able to supervise others Do 7.
+Acute care: Manage the care of acutely unwell patients Level 3 is able to act with indirect supervision Level 3 is able to act with indirect supervision Level 4 is able to act with supervision at a distance Level 5 is able to supervise others 8.
+Longitudinal care: Manage and coordinate the longitudinal care, and appropriate transitions in care, of patients with chronic illness, disability, and/or long-term health issues Level 3 is able to act with indirect supervision Level 3 is able to act with indirect supervision Level 4 is able to act with supervision at a distance Level 5 is able to supervise others 9.
+Communication with patients: Discuss diagnoses and management plans with patients and their families, /carers Level 3 is able to act with indirect supervision Level 4 is able to act with supervision at a distance Level 5 is able to supervise others 10.
+Prescribing: Prescribe and monitor therapies tailored to patients' needs and conditions Level 2 is able to act with direct supervision Level 3 is able to act with indirect supervision Level 4 is able to act with supervision at a distance Level 5 is able to supervise others 11.
+Procedures: Plan, prepare for, perform, and provide aftercare for important practical procedures Level 1 is able to be present and observe Level 2 is able to act with direct supervision Level 4 is able to act with supervision at a distance Level 5 is able to supervise others